OpenwaterHealth/openwater-reference-meshes/README.md

 Any source code in this repository (loaders, examples, processing scripts) is licensed under **Apache 2.0** — see [`LICENSE-CODE`](LICENSE-CODE).

 > **Why two licenses?** Data and code have different conventions in open science.
-CC-BY-4.0 is the standard for openly-shared scientific data; Apache 2.0 matches the rest of the OpenwaterHealth ecosystem's direction for code.
+CC-BY-4.0 is the standard for openly shared scientific data; Apache 2.0 aligns with the rest of the OpenwaterHealth ecosystem's code direction.
 See the parent organization's [licensing overview](https://github.com/OpenwaterHealth) for context.

 ---